timescale/docs/_partials/_create-hypertable-nyctaxis.md

-## Create a hypertable
+## Create a $HYPERTABLE

-Hypertables are the core of Timescale.
-Hypertables enable Timescale to work efficiently with time-series data.
-Because Timescale is PostgreSQL, all the standard PostgreSQL tables, indexes, stored procedures and other objects can be created alongside your Timescale hypertables.
-This makes creating and working with Timescale tables similar to standard PostgreSQL.
+$HYPERTABLE_CAPs are the core of $COMPANY. $HYPERTABLE_CAPs enable $COMPANY to work efficiently with time-series data.
+Because $COMPANY is PostgreSQL, all the standard PostgreSQL tables, indexes, stored procedures, and other objects can be created alongside your $COMPANY $HYPERTABLEs.
+This makes creating and working with $COMPANY tables similar to standard PostgreSQL.

 <Procedure>

-### Creating a hypertable
+### Creating a $HYPERTABLE

 1. Create a standard PostgreSQL table to store the taxi trip data using `CREATE TABLE`: